 - shaving and other activities that break the skin

 It’s important to keep track of how long you’ve had the carbuncle.
-Tell your doctor if it has lasted longer than two weeks.
-Also mention if you have had the same symptoms before.
+Tell your doctor if it’s lasted longer than two weeks.
+You should also mention if you’ve had the same symptoms before.

 If you keep developing carbuncles, it may be a sign of other health issues, such as diabetes.
 Your doctor may want to run urine or blood tests to check your overall health.

 There are several possible treatments for a carbuncle.
-If the mass is close to your nose, spine, or eyes, it is important to see a doctor.
+If the mass is close to your nose, spine, or eyes, it’s important to see a doctor.
 These infections could lead to more serious problems.

-Antibiotics are sometimes needed for treatment.
-They are either taken orally or rubbed on your skin.
+- Antibiotics are sometimes needed for treatment.
+They’re either taken orally or rubbed on your skin.

-Some deep or large carbuncles require surgical treatment.
+- Surgeries may be used to address some deep or large carbuncles.
 A carbuncle may be drained with a scalpel or needle.

 You should never try to drain a carbuncle yourself.
-There is a risk you will spread the infection.
+There’s a risk that you’ll spread the infection.
 You could also end up infecting your bloodstream.